Yasasri16/bi0s_4_weeks_challs/gdb_level3.md

 ![Screenshot 2024-11-29 163703](https://github.com/user-attachments/assets/a18796c5-2741-4cad-95ed-8688dc9d5e87)

-First we need
+First we need to find where the random value is being set.

+so we use "ni" over and over again to go through the program and find where the random value is set.

 ![Screenshot 2024-11-29 164608](https://github.com/user-attachments/assets/e8653ddd-bd4a-4f42-aa60-95da8cc1ffc3)

 We must figure out the random value on the stack.

-So we used "examine" on rsp to see the values on the stack.
+So we used "x/8gx" on rsp to see the values on the stack. x is short for "examine".
+8 is the number of values you wanna see. g is short for "giant" and x is for "hex".

+After looking at the values, we use "c" to go on.

+After the random value is set, we use examine command again.

+There will be change in one value because a random value is set.